skaelz/skaelz/README.md

 ## About Me

-I bring 5+ years of experience as a Data Analyst and Sales Operations professional.
-I've saved or generated over $15MM in revenue across industries through data-driven strategies in sales and market analysis.
+I bring 7+ years of experience and I've saved or generated over $15MM in revenue across industries through data-driven strategies.

 ## Experience Highlights